ThisbeSchoJo/an-inordinate-fondness-for-beetles/README.md

 5. Connect with other users through the friend system
 6. Browse the species database to learn about different types of fireflies
 7. Customize your profile with a profile picture
+8. Track your progress and ranking in the community

 ## Contributing